BSc(Hons) Games Technology

 You will also study optional modules from the following, the amount depending on credit requirements and whether you have completed a placement year:

 Plus, if you complete a placement year, you will also study one optional module from:

 - International Experience

-Plus, one module (if you haven't completed a placement year):
+Plus, if you haven't completed a placement year, you will study:

 - Professional Development.